 - Customizing interview questions.
 A chatbot can source job candidates for a specific role, and then customize the questions they receive specific to the required knowledge, skills, and abilities (KSAs) for the job.

 - Monitoring the recruiting experience.
-At the conclusion of the recruitment process, a chatbot can quickly capture a Net Promoter Score survey (“How likely are you to recommend this to a friend or colleague?”) and monitor the data overtime to gauge whether the experience is improving – or declining.
-Especially in a tight labor market, getting recruiting right can be the different between finding top or mediocre talent.
+At the conclusion of the recruitment process, a chatbot can quickly capture a Net Promoter Score survey (“How likely are you to recommend this to a friend or colleague?”) and monitor the data over time to gauge whether the experience is improving – or declining.
+Especially in a tight labor market, getting recruiting right can be the difference between finding top or mediocre talent.

 - Making a better hiring match.
-AI is only as good as the data that powers it, and in some cases poor data has led AI to actually introduce bias instead of eliminate it.
-But when its designed and trained correctly, AI can scale and automate industrial psychology data that helps match talent – not demographics – to jobs.
+AI is only as good as the data that powers it, and in some cases, poor data has led AI to actually introduce bias instead of eliminating it.
+But when it’s designed and trained correctly, AI can scale and automate industrial psychology data that helps match talent – not demographics – to jobs.
 A better match means happier, more productive employees, and lower onboarding and turnover costs for organizations.
 (In fact, AI can ignore personal demographics like age or race altogether).

 - Improving compliance.
 AI can aggregate and assemble data quickly and accurately, with fewer errors.
-Fewer errors means fewer missed deadlines or errors, and ultimately decreased fines.
+Fewer errors mean fewer missed deadlines or errors, and ultimately decreased fines.

 Getting it right: Does Natural Language Processing (NLP) work?

-Gleaning the best value from your AI investment requires expertise in the language processing system and data sources in the software engineering.
-Business should consider three key questions to guide the development of AI that will add value to the business today, and in the future:
+Gleaning the best value from your AI investment requires expertise in the language processing system and data sources in software engineering.
+Businesses should consider three key questions to guide the development of AI that will add value to the business today, and in the future: